-Every new scheme is regularly reviewed to ensure that it is effective and will continue to serve local needs into the future.
-This is made possible by introducing suitable charges to make sure that local parking provision and enforcement pays for itself, as required by law.
-We continue to tackle the budget deficit that was identified in 2015/16 with a variety of schemes that will guarantee the future provision of convenient, good value and accessible car parking to serve the local needs of people who use our towns.
+We continue to tackle the budget deficit on the parking account with a variety of schemes that will guarantee the future provision of convenient, good value and accessible car parking to serve the local needs of people who use our towns.

 The Council is always looking to improve the quality and efficiency of the services we provide and this annual report is to give you a better understanding of the way the parking service operates and is delivered.

-We are always keen to hear your views; join the conversation on Facebook: Three Rivers District Council, Twitter@ threeriversdc, email us: parking@threerivers.gov.uk or you can write to me directly at Three Rivers House, Northway, Rickmansworth, WD3 1RL.
+We are always keen to heary our views; join the conversation on Facebook: Three Rivers District Council, Twitter@ three rivers dc, email us: parking@three rivers.gov.uk or you can write to me directly at Three Rivers House, Northway, Rickmansworth, WD3 1RL.